Lady Gaga - Abracadabra

 Before we get into the specifics of the song itself, I was wondering if, as you were going into making this album, if there were any big picture ideas that you were thinking about or aiming for?

-what I discovered kind of on the lower east side when I was first making music, that was something that I was excited about.
+Well, I will say that returning to my earlier sound, what I discovered kind of on the lowery side when I was first making music, that was something that I was excited about.
+What was behind that?

 What made you want to go back to your earlier days?
+You know, I

-I expressed the darkness I felt as a young person through music, like my whole life.
+expressed the darkness I felt as a young person through music, like my whole life.
+And it was scary.

 And I felt that around me for a really long time.

-So my earliest records were kind of dark and they embodied live instrumentation with electronic music.
+So my earliest records were kind of dark.
+And they embodied live instrumentation with electronic music.

-But over time, I just artistically was going in lots of new musical directions, exploring myself.
+in lots of new musical directions, exploring myself.

 And then music became a business, which was not why I did this.